 Lucifer Morningstar was once a proud and the most beautiful of all the angels.
-As discussed above, Yahweh created two brothers, and given unlimited might (Samael being the eldest).
+As discussed above, Yahweh created two brothers (Samael being the eldest).
 Yahweh had instructed and guided them on how to use their powers to form creation, known as the DC Multiverse.
 Samael then turned against Yahweh and led the rebellion of the angels in Heaven, taking on the name Lucifer Morningstar.
-He was, thus, sent to rule over Hell after he fell for more than 10 billion years.
+He was thus sent to rule over Hell after he fell for more than 10 billion years.
 After this time, and retiring as ruler of Hell, we see his story pick up as discussed in the storyline of Elaine Belloc above.

 1. The Presence

 The Presence is the highest form of being in the DC Universe, having created the angels, namely Michael and Samael.
 The Presence is known as the God of the Covenant and the creator of the DC Universe and all within it.
 He was created by write Jerry Siegel and Bernard Bailey as the comic equivalent of the Abrahamic God, first seen in More Fun in Comics #52 in 1940.
 Seldom shown in any comics, The Presence is often spoken about and referred to rather than being depicted in any form.
 The Presence has undergone many different forms and known by many different names in the DC Universe, including Yahweh, The Voice, The Hand, The Source, The Presence and, oddly enough, Wally.